skip to Main Content

 • Vomiting

-• Ear or Nose: bloody drainage, hearing loss, abrasions to ear or nose
+• Ear or Nose: bloody drainage, hearing loss, abrasions to the ear or nose

 FOLLOW THESE IMPORTANT SAFETY TIPS